-In the comics, Morris Bench was a crewman on a US cargo ship was accidentally knocked into the sea by Spider-Man (the wall-crawler was battling Namor at the time).
+Every would-be superhero needs a threat to defeat, and Mysterio has made his own; holographically-projected Elemental beings, their abilities simulated by a network of drones.
+The Water Elemental is based on Hydro-Man; in the comics, Morris Bench was a crewman on a US cargo ship who was accidentally knocked into the sea by Spider-Man (the wall-crawler was battling Namor at the time).
 Unfortunately for Bench, his vessel was testing a powerful experimental generator, and his body was transformed into a form of living water.
 Hydro-Man has been a constant thorn in the web-slinger's hide ever since, blaming Spider-Man for his fate, and he's even been a member of the Green Goblin's Sinister Twelve.

-Molten Man is an interesting addition; Mark Raxton was a New York-born scientist who was accidentally exposed to alien radiation.
+The Fire Elemental is lifted from another classic Spider-Man villain, the Molten Man.
+In the comics, Molten Man's alter ego was Mark Raxton, a New York-born scientist who was accidentally exposed to alien radiation.
 His body was transformed into molten rock, and he gained the ability to project radiation and generate heat.
-And while Molten Man is essentially a Z-list Spider-Man villain, in the comics he's the step-brother of Liz Allan.
-There's no reason to assume this relationship will be maintained in the MCU, given Spider-Man: Homecoming's Liz is very different to the comic book version, but he could still potentially have a tie to Liz of some kind.
+And while Molten Man is essentially a Z-list Spider-Man villain, he's the step-brother of Liz Allan.
+This connection, naturally, doesn't play into Spider-Man: Far From Home at all.